 So, here are some conclusions from looking for hot spots in the SOM and inorganic N pools.
 But what about the locations of the hotspots?
 Can they be predicted based on other factors?

 My second major question was about hot spot locations, or, more generally, what factors explain heterogeneity in landscape-level N cycling.

 Everyone agrees that in ecosystems with complex terrain, abiotic conditions will be important drivers of plant community composition.
-The question I had, is, once plant communities are established, do they then control the soil N cycle, or is N cycling also basically responding to abiotic conditions (see arrows above).
+The question I had was: Are abiotic conditions controlling BOTH plants and N cycling? --or is it more like-- Once plant communities are established, do they then control the soil N cycle?
 Based on previous studies of N cycling on Niwot Ridge, I hypothesized that plant species identity was an important driving factor in determining the amount of available inorganic N in any given soil core.

 Here's another summary of the conclusions.